Customer Services Agent

 To provide check in, escort and general assistance to scheduled, charter and helicopter passengers to the highest standard of customer care.

 The department operates a rotating shift pattern 7 days a week, 365 days a year.
-Each shift comprises of a Passenger Services Supervisor, Senior Agent(s) and Passenger Service Agents.
+Each shift comprises of a Customer Services Supervisor, Senior Agent(s) and Customer Service Agents.

 Supervisory Responsibilities / Decision Making Authority